vector623/vector623.github.io/_posts/2018-07-12-poor-mans-comparisons.markdown

 `IComparer` and `IEqualityComparer` that will evaluate only the fields you care about.

 I prefer to let Jetbrains' excellent C# IDE, [Rider][0], generate that code for me.
-But you might be coding in Visual Studio or even worse, Visual Studio Code, which don't provide automatic generators for these interfaces.
+But you might be coding in Visual Studio or even worse, Visual Studio Code, which don't provide automatic generators for these interfaces (though Visual Studio will generate `Equals` and `GetHashCode` for you).
 If you need to fulfill these interfaces yourself, you can leverage .NET's existing `String` implementation of the required methods:

 ```csharp
 public class IdComparer : IComparer<SalesOrder>, IEqualityComparer<SalesOrder>